This Oft-Overlooked Area Is A Hotspot For Germs At Home

 Once these under-bed samples are analyzed in a lab, Blaser explains that they're often found to contain dead skin cells, broken down fibers, insect parts, and even mold spores and pesticides.
 Lovely!

 These irritants are not what you want to be sleeping on top of night after night.
-Not only can they lead to sore throats and stuffy noses upon waking, but they may also negatively affect your sleep quality—and your overall health in turn.
-Those who are allergic to things like dust mites will have an especially hard time with a dusty under-bed.
+Not only can they lead to sore throats and stuffy noses upon waking, but they may also negatively affect your sleep quality1—and your overall health in turn.
+Those who are allergic to things like dust mites2 will have an especially hard time with a dusty under-bed.

 It's a pretty gross problem with a pleasantly simple fix: Be diligent about cleaning this oft-neglected area.
 Blaser says that vacuuming under your bed once a week wouldn't be excessive—especially if you have carpets, which tend to trap more dust than hardwood.